Yowsers! Am I having a heart attack?

 One mum, MrsW272I, says, “I was put onto Omeprazole, which is safe during pregnancy.
 I have found that I’ve had awful bouts of acid reflux whilst pregnant and the Gaviscon liquid helps me but Rennies don’t.”

 Drugs such as nitidine – often known as Zantac – are also considered safe for use in pregnancy.
-Also Ranitidine, used to treat ulcers of the stomach and intestines, can be taken for heartburn and indigestion during pregnancy if other treatments, such as Gaviscon, have not worked.
+Also Ranitidine, used to treat ulcers of the stomach and intestines, can be taken for heartburn and indigestion during pregnancy if other treatments have not worked.

 So just when you thought you could eat Indian takeaways for 9 months straight, there we go, raining on your parade again.
 Well what can we say?
 Except it’s all part of the service, Ladies – and you’re welcome!